 What's your favourite dish on the menu and why?

-Do you change anything for NZ eaters?
+Do you change anything for New Zealand eaters?

 Keith: No, we don’t like to dumb down our food.
-We don’t even like to change the names of our food because it gives us a chance to engage and educate our customers as they will ask what each dish is and what it tastes like.
+We don’t even like to change the names of our food, because it gives us a chance to engage and educate our customers as they will ask what each dish is and what it tastes like.

 What makes Little Penang special?

 Keith: We wanted to make real Malaysian street food.
-We didn’t want to have hundreds of dishes on the menu, we wanted to do a few things well instead of putting too much pressure on the kitchen.
+We didn’t want to have hundreds of dishes on the menu - we wanted to do a few things well instead of putting too much pressure on the kitchen.
 It didn’t make sense to us.
 We also have a special dish for each day of the week.
 This gives us a chance to introduce our customers to new tastes and encourage them to try something different.

 Do you eat out in Wellington?